sderickson/react-treema/docs/modules.md

 ▸ (`context`): `boolean`

-Determine for each node, given its path, data, and schema, whether it should be visible.
+Determine for each node whether it should be visible.
+If an object or array should be visible, all its descendents will also be visible.
+If a child is visible, all its ancestors will be visible.

 ##### Parameters